diyefi/Puma-HowTo/doc/spin1/using_bom.md

   	- For coil per plug operation (COP/CNP), you need one of circuit per cylinder.
   	- For wasted spark set-up, you need one of these per two cylinders.
   	- If you require operation of a distributor, you only need one.
-  	- For a fuel only system you do not require any of this circuits.
+  	- For a fuel only system you do not require any of these circuits.
 	- It does **NOT** drive coils directly, don't even try.
 	- For driving of external ignitors, modifications are required.